 Adults (aged 19 years or over) undertaking courses funded by the Skills Funding Agency may be entitled to reduced course fees as follows:

-- Adults (aged 19 to 23 years) wishing to study at Level 2 who do not have a first full Level 2 qualification i.e. do not have 5 GCSEs at grades A* - C, an NVQ at Level 2 or an equivalent qualification.
+- Adults (aged 19 to 23 years) wishing to study at Level 2 who do not have a first full Level 2 qualification (i.e. do not have 5 GCSEs at grades A* - C, an NVQ at Level 2 or an equivalent qualification).
 You will be exempt from tuition fees, although other fees covering examinations, certification and materials may still apply.

 - Adults (aged 19 to 23 years) who do not have a Level 2 qualification and wish to enrol on an Entry Level or Level 1 course with the expectation of progressing to Level 2 or beyond.

 Adults undertaking English or maths basic skills, including GCSE level if the student has not previously attained a grade C. Adults who are in receipt of certain means tested benefits (Job Seekers Allowance, Employment and Support Allowance in the Workrelated Activity Group) will be entitled to a reduction in fees for courses at levels 1 and 2.

 Recipients of Council Tax Benefit, Housing Benefit, Income Support, Working Tax Credit, Pension Credit, Contribution-based ESA, DLA, Child Tax Credits or the new Universal Credit who are unemployed and wish to train in order to find work, may also be entitled to a reduction in fees for courses at level 1 and 2.

 Valid documentary evidence of any qualifying benefits received must be provided in order for fee reduction to be allowed.
 Please note that disability related benefits such as DLA, Carers Allowance and Invalidity Benefit are not classed as means tested and therefore do not qualify for fees reduction.
 For further information please ring the enquiry line on 0800 032 1986.